azabiong/vim-highlighter/README.md

 #### 🍏 &nbsp;Tip

-> To enter the filename of the current buffer, typing `%` `Tab` would be convenient.
-> To enter the previous search, the `Up` key will be useful.
+> You can easily select the previous command using the `Up` key at the `Hi/Find` prompt.

 ### Expression